 On the sitcom “Mom,” the character of Anna Faris’ pregnant, teenaged daughter is thinking of putting up her baby for adoption after it’s born.
 “Violet” finds a gay male couple who want to adopt, but the baby daddy’s parents–judgmental, staunch fundamentalists–have also expressed interest in taking the child.
 Violet expresses her opinion.
 “I don’t want this baby to be raised by religious fanatics.
 I want him to be raised by homosexuals!“ Attagirl!

 Let’s hope that other parents will finally come around to acceptable tolerance.
 A young, gay man called home and told his Jewish mother that he had decided to give up his gay lifestyle because he had met a wonderful woman and wanted to marry her.
 He told his mother that he thought that she would be happier, since he knew that his being gay had been very disturbing to her.
 She responded that she was indeed delighted and asked tentatively, “I suppose it would be too much to hope that your intended is Jewish?”
 He told her that not only is the girl Jewish, but is from a wealthy Beverly Hills family.
 The mother, overjoyed by this news, then asked, “What’s her name, son?”
 He answered, “Monica Lewinsky.”
 There is a long pause, then his mother asked, “Uh, Harold, what happened to that nice Catholic boy you were dating a while ago?”

 [Related articles: Conspiracy Theory, Pt.
-II–The AIDS Epidemic; Sexism and Gender Issues; Jesus H. Christ; Let’s Have an Outing; Marry, Marry, Quite Contrary; On Being Gay; Parenting 101]
+II–The AIDS Epidemic and Other Medical Speculations; Sexism and Gender Issues; Jesus H. Christ; Let’s Have an Outing; Marry, Marry, Quite Contrary; On Being Gay; Parenting 101]